The Board of Directors of the Federation of Migros Cooperatives has overall responsibility for compliance.

 The purpose of the independent G. and A. Duttweiler Foundation is to preserve the ideas of Migros' founder.
 It also monitors adherence to the statutes and covenants at Migros and approves the salary bands for Migros' management and the mandate remuneration of the members of the FMC Board of Directors.

 In the reporting year, the Foundation convened with the various organs of the FMC in order to exchange information and voice its concerns on adherence to Migros' values.
-The Foundation Council wants to embed the founders' ideas even more firmly within the company.

 - Peter Birrer (Chairman)

 - Christian Biland